SentinelOne (S)

 What makes the software-as-a-service model so attractive is that once the software is developed, it usually doesn’t cost much to provide it as an ongoing service.
 These minimal costs can include servers, licenses, and certain personnel.

 SentinelOne’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 74.8% gross margin over the last year.
-Said differently, SentinelOne paid its providers $25.17 for every $100 in revenue.
+As you can see below, it averaged an impressive 75% gross margin over the last year.
+Said differently, SentinelOne paid its providers $25.02 for every $100 in revenue.
+SentinelOne Trailing 12-Month Gross Margin

-SentinelOne’s gross profit margin came in at 75.3% this quarter, up 2.2 percentage points year on year.
-SentinelOne’s full-year margin has also been trending up over the past 12 months, increasing by 2.4 percentage points.
+SentinelOne’s gross profit margin came in at 75% this quarter, in line with the same quarter last year.
+On a wider time horizon, SentinelOne’s full-year margin has been trending up over the past 12 months, increasing by 1.6 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

 10. Operating Margin